daveramseymusic/gpt3-examples/README.md

 > Lets ask GPT3 to create some text for us!

-First we set the model and the number of tokens to use
+    -First we write a prompt to send to the model -Then the model creates text for us based on the prompt

 ``` python
 prompt = 'Whats a good tagline for champaign'